-You just need to check my instagram to see just how much I love puppies.
-So as you can imagine the case of Little Rascal Pets Limited V HMRC caught my eye last year, not just because it involves puppies but also since it involved one of the most complicated and disputed VAT scheme available – the VAT margin scheme.
+You just need to check my Instagram to see just how much I love puppies.
+So as you can imagine the case of Little Rascal Pets Limited v HMRC caught my eye last year, not just because it involves puppies but also since it involved one of the most complicated and disputed VAT scheme available – the second-hand margin scheme.

 What Was the Little Rascal Pets Case About?

 Little Rascal Pets Limited bred, but also bought some puppies for re-sale, meaning they had anything like 100 puppies on-site at one time.
 These puppies were reared, socialised, vaccinated and toilet trained before being sold onto loving families.

 Little Rascal Pets are a registered business, happily adhering to all the rules & regulations they are legally obliged to in regards to their business, including a VAT registration – but this is where the issue began.

 Normally a VAT registered business will reclaim VAT on everything they purchase and add VAT To everything they sell, which is fine if they buy and sell goods to/from other VAT registered businesses.